- Total Investment: 12.000 €

 - PV Installation: 36 panels (9,9 kW), lithium batteries (27.8 kWh)

 - Social Impact: Improvement in hospital service and quality

-- Project Situation: Under development
+- Project Situation: In operation

 It is a Catholic hospital, non-governmental, and is under the supervision of CHAM (Christian Health Association of Malawi).
 This Catholic association has a network of hospitals, rural hospitals and health centers distributed throughout the country.
 They provide health services without distinction of race, sex or religion.
 They also coordinate and facilitate technical assistance as well as promote the development of communities through quality health care.
 Belonging to CHAM also means that salaries of qualified health personnel are assumed by them.